sagemath/sagewiki_to_gh-2022-10-10/days110.md

 details TBA

 [[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in SageMath, from newcomers to contributors.
 Sage Days have been organized as local, regional, or international in-person meetings by a wide range of people around the globe.
-Because of the current global health crisis, we organize SageDays 109 as the first fully virtual event in the series.
+Because of the current global health crisis, we organized [[days109|SageDays 109]] in May 2020 as the first fully virtual event in the series.
+SageDays 110 will follow later in 2020.

 <<TableOfContents>>